 Cake making is a science.
 No two ways about it.
 While we all like to get creative with cooking, successful cake making is all about accurate measurements, temperature control and a few key methods.

-If you don't end up with a soggy bottom, a sunken middle or disaster bake that even the dog won't touch, there are 5 different methods to cake making to master.
+If you don't want to end up with a soggy bottom, a sunken middle or disaster bake that even the dog won't touch, there are 5 different methods to cake making to master.

 Once you understand these, there'll be many happy baking days ahead.
 Here they are: